 Interest income includes coupon interest and accretion of discount and amortization of premium on debt securities using the effective interest rate.
 This is the rate that exactly discounts the estimated future cash receipts through the expected life of the relevant debt securities, to their net carrying amounts.
 The principal value on inflation-indexed securities is periodically adjusted to the rate of inflation and interest is accrued based on the principal value.
 The adjustments to principal due to inflation are reflected as increases or decreases to interest income even though the principal is not received until maturity.
 Debt obligations may be placed on non-accrual status and related interest income may be reduced by ceasing current accruals and writing off interest receivables when the collection of all or a portion of interest has become doubtful based on consistently applied procedures.
 A debt obligation is removed from non-accrual status when the issuer resumes interest payments or when collectability of interest is reasonably assured.
 Dividend income, including income received from third party ETFs, is recognized on the ex-dividend date except for certain dividends from foreign securities where the ex-dividend date may have passed, which are recorded as soon as the ex-dividend date is known to Fidelity.
 Distributions received from Fidelity managed investment trusts are recorded as income, capital gains or a return of capital based on the best information available.
 Due to the nature of these investments, actual allocations could vary from this information.
-Distributions from Fidelity managed investment trusts treated as a return of capital reduce the average cost of the underlying Fidelity managed investment trusts.
-Where applicable, interest and dividends on investments sold short are accrued as expenses and are reported as a liability in the Statements of Financial Position in "Payable for interest and dividends on securities sold short" and in the Statements of Comprehensive Income (Loss) in "Divid
+Distributions from Fidelity managed investment trusts.
+Where applicable, interest and dividends on investments sold short are accrued as expenses and are reported as a liability in the Statements of Financial Position in "Payable for interest and dividends on securities sold short" and in the Statements of Comprehensive Income (Loss) in "Dividend and interest expense on securities sold short".